 If you came to Squaretalk for "a dialer," double-check what you're actually buying.
 A contact-center platform is the right tool for a calling operation — and overkill for a team that mostly texts and calls back the responders.

-For that second group, ReadySMS gives you transparently priced registered SMS, in-app 10DLC, a built-in power dialer, and native GoHighLevel sync, with the compliance plumbing (STOP, quiet hours, litigator scrub) already wired up.
-The cheapest way to compare is to barely spend anything: use the 20 free test sends, register a brand (and pocket the $25 registration credit), and send a real test before you commit to anything.
+For that second group, ReadySMS gives you transparently priced registered SMS, in-app 10DLC, and native GoHighLevel sync, with the compliance plumbing (STOP, quiet hours, litigator scrub) already wired up.
+The cheapest way to compare is to barely spend anything: use the free test sends, register a brand (and pocket the $25 registration credit), and send a real test before you commit to anything.
 If it doesn't fit your workflow, you'll know in an afternoon — and you'll know exactly why.